SeisoLLC/goat/CONTRIBUTING.md

     Note: Linter env variables must be formatted as <LINTER_CONFIG>, i.e. RUFF_CONFIG, CFN_LINT_CONFIG,
     etc., and the values supplied will overwrite the default arguments supplied in the goat.

-4. Autofix is available for certain linters, is disabled by default when running in a pipeline,
-   and is enabled by default when running locally.
-To disable autofix locally, use:
+4. Autofix is available for certain linters and is enabled by default.
+To disable autofix, use:
-   `docker run -e INPUT_AUTO_FIX="false" -v $PWD:/goat/ -rm <hash>` or
+   `docker run -e INPUT_AUTO_FIX="false" -v "$PWD:/goat/" --rm <hash>` or
-   `pipenv run invoke noreformat`
+   `pipenv run invoke goat --disable-reformat`
-   To enable autofix when running in a pipeline, pass `INPUT_AUTO_FIX="true"`.
-This will result in a dirty git directory.

 ### Linter Update Considerations